How to Make Things to Sell on Teacherspayteachers

 I rough in certain slides just to get a feel for what else I need.
 Usually, I begin with the Dear Teacher note because it helps me find a thesis statement.
 Or, I think about what I want the teachers to know about the product before they start.

-I work in the morning from 9:00 to 12:00 and usually in the afternoon from 1:00 to 3:00 or 4:00 to 6:00ish.
-In the evening, I am checking my website, blog and some Pinterest collaborations and tribes of which I am a member.
+I work in the morning from 7:00 to 12:00 and usually in the afternoon from 1:00 to 3:00 or 4:00 to 6:00ish.
+In the evening, I am checking my website, blog and some Pinterest collaborations, looking at my Instagram page and Tailwind community of which I am a member.

 I begin to create each slide.
 Quite frankly, typing up the lessons is a synch for me, because of my resume and you know, I’m ancient.